smartinternz02/SI-GuidedProject-337150-1665737452/README.md

 ·         You will be able to know how to find the accuracy of the model.

 ·         You will be able to know how to build a web application using the Flask framework.

+PROJECT FLOW:
+·         User interacts with the UI (User Interface) to enter the input values

+·         Entered input values are analyzed by the model which is integrated

+·         Once the model analyses the input, the prediction is showcased on the UI

+To accomplish this, we have to complete all the activities and tasks listed below

+·         Data Collection.

+o   Collect the dataset or Create the dataset

+·         Data Pre-processing.

+o   Import the Libraries.

+o   Importing the dataset.

+o   Checking for Null Values.

+o   Data Visualization.

+o   Taking care of Missing Data.

+o   Feature Scaling.

+·         Unsupervised Model Building

+o   Import the model building Libraries

+o   Initializing the model

+o   Fit and predict the clusters

+o   Add the classes to the main data set and save the dataset

+o   Splitting x and y

+o   Splitting train and test data

+·         Supervised Model Building

+o   Import the model building Libraries

+o   Initializing the model

+o   Model Training

+o   Evaluating the Model

+o   Save the Model

+·         Application Building

+o   Create an HTML file

+o   Build a Python Code